 - Insurance company name and phone number, and

 Photos or video of the vehicles and the accident site are also extremely useful.

 It is also a good idea to write down everything you can remember about the accident as soon as possible afterward.

 This information will be needed in order to make an insurance claim or file a lawsuit.

 Injured by a DUI driver in California?
 Call us for help…

-If you were hit by a drunk or stoned motorist, we invite you to contact us for a free consultation.
+If you were hit by a drunk or stoned motorist, we invite you to contact our California auto accident attorneys for a free consultation.

 Call us at 1-855-LAWFIRM to discuss your case in confidence with an experienced California car accident attorney.